Significant Disproportionality Frequently Asked Questions (FAQ)

 When do in-school suspensions count as removals for data reporting?

-Though in-school suspensions do not count as “removals” toward a disciplinary change of placement if the three circumstances covered in the previous question are met, in-school suspensions always count as “removals” for state and federal discipline data reporting.
+In-school suspensions do not count as “removals” toward a disciplinary change of placement if the three circumstances covered in the previous question are met.
+However, in-school suspensions always count as “removals” for state and federal discipline data reporting.

 Section 618 of IDEA requires states to provide data regarding discipline of students with disabilities.
 For this data collection, the U.S. Department of Education, Office of Special Education Programs requires districts to count and report all in-school suspensions, including those that would not count as removals when determining if a manifestation determination review is required.
 The U.S. Department of Education collects data on all in-school suspensions to determine the extent to which schools remove students from their IEP placements for disciplinary reasons.